When In Doubt, Stick To Your Creative Vision

 Still photo from Small Work Directed by Shana Lee Gibson

-I spent three months preparing for something that would unfold in 24 hours: a short documentary shot over one intense weekend with a crew of ten, including the characters themselves.
+I spent three months preparing for something that would unfold in 24 hours: a short documentary shot with a crew of ten, including the characters themselves.

 I had a vision.
 But I also knew that no matter how thoroughly I planned, reality wouldn’t follow the script.
 My goal was to stay true to the heart of the story while following the unfolding journey.

-Part of my challenge was identifying the inciting incident.
-It’s one thing to tell a story that has already occurred through interviews and re-creation, and it's an entirely different matter to film a character trying something for the first time.
+It’s one thing to tell a story that has already occurred through interviews and re-creation.
+It's an entirely different matter to film a character undergoing a challenging task on camera, with only one take.

-I felt like I was swimming in circles, asking myself the same questions over and over again.
+I felt like I was swimming in circles, searching for story beats, asking myself the same questions repeatedly.

-Finally, I tread water for a few days by stepping away from the computer and weeding.
-Weeds are insidious, like self-doubt.
-So I used the practice as a metaphor, and before long, the answers became clear.
+After grinding away for weeks, I finally stepped away from the computer and into the garden.
+Weeding is beneficial.
+Since weeds are sneaky, like self-doubt, I used the task as a metaphor, and before long, the answers became clear.

-Despite all that preparation, I woke up at 3 a.m. after the first day of filming in a quiet panic.
+On the first day of filming, despite all the preparation, I woke up at 3 a.m. in a quiet panic.

 Do I even have a film?

 I lay there, trying to replay the moments in my mind.
 But there were too many moving parts to form a clear picture.
-And the second day loomed with a precarious task.
-It would either work or it wouldn’t.
-There was no in-between.
+Not to mention, the second day loomed with a precarious task that would either work or it wouldn’t.

-The clock ticked 3:30 am, and I reminded myself that I had extensive preparation under my belt and was well-equipped to direct this documentary.
+The clock ticked 3:30 am, and I reminded myself that I had extensive preparation under my belt and enough gusto to direct this documentary.
 Sleep returned, and when I woke up, a small gift awaited me.

 The DP had sent over a handful of stills.
 As I scrolled through them, something shifted.
 There it was—my film, alive in pictures.